jappeace/jappeaceApplication/content/compiling-haskell-on-windows.md

 # Build manually with msys2

-Next, you need to open a msys2 terminal (which is different from a PowerShell).
+Next, you need to open an msys2 terminal (which is different from a PowerShell).
 To install git, use pacman in a msys64 terminal:

 ```
 pacman -S git
 ```

+There

-There are two spells, and I'm not sure which one made it work:
+ are two spells, and I'm not sure which one made it work:
 ```
 cabal user-config -a "extra-prog-path: %HOME%\.ghcup\bin, %HOME%\AppData\Roaming\cabal\bin, C:\\ghcup\msys64, C:\\ghcup\msys64\mingw64\bin, C:\\ghcup\msys64\user\bin" -a "extra-include-dirs: C:\\ghcup\msys64\mingw64\include" -a "extra-lib-dirs: C:\\ghcup\msys64\mingw64\lib" -f init
 ```